 - Identifying advertising objectives

-- Developing advertising strategy
+- Developing an advertising strategy

 - Targeting markets that need to be reached to satisfy client demand

 - Managing all advertising efforts

 - Managing an entire advertising department, when necessary